What’s So Toxic About Positivity Anyway?Pin

 What’s So Toxic About Positivity Anyway?

-Technically, nothing is toxic about positivity, gratitude or mindfulness.
-There are plenty of studies that show the benefits of those things.
-So why we do warn folks about “toxic positivity”?
+Technically, nothing is toxic about positivity, gratitude, or mindfulness.
+Plenty of studies show their benefits.
+So why do we warn folks about “toxic positivity”?

-First, you can listen to Dr, Susan David and Brene Brown talk about it on the Dare to Lead podcast.
+First, you can listen to Dr. Susan David and Brene Brown discuss it on the Dare to Lead podcast.

 In it, you’ll find Dr. David walk through what has become a typical exercise among self-appointed gratitude gurus.
-Take a sheet of paper and write down what you’re feeling right now.
+Take a paper and write down what you’re feeling right now.
 Then, immediately, turn it over and write down things you are grateful for.
-As she describes, the issue here is not that you’re grateful for things.
+As she describes, the issue here is not that you’re thankful for things.
 That’s good for us.
-It’s the immediate switch, the message that whatever you are feeling now can just be ignored, and we can just focus instead on something else.
+It’s the immediate switch, the message that whatever you feel now can just be ignored, and we can focus instead on something else.

-Is it any wonder that we have generations of people who are unable to sit with, and process, painful emotions?
+Is it any wonder that generations of people are unable to sit with and process painful emotions?

 “Toxic positivity is going straight to those feelings that we naturally want more of, like joy and happiness, and wanting to bypass the emotions that are more difficult to sit with,” says John-Paul Davies, psychotherapist, counsellor and author of personal development book, Finding A Balanced Connection.